KB-Ding/Multi-stage-Distillaton-Framework/README.md

 Thanks to [sentence-transformers](https://github.com/UKPLab/sentence-transformers), [huggingface-transformers](https://github.com/huggingface/transformers), [pytorch-worker](https://github.com/haoxizhong/pytorch-worker), and [UER](https://github.com/dbiir/UER-py) for their open source code.

-This work is supported by Peking University and Tencent Inc. If you use our code, please cite this paper:
+This work is supported by Peking University and Tencent Inc. If you use the code, please cite this paper:

 ```latex
 @inproceedings{kunbo2022multistage,